urllib3/urllib3/docs/advanced-usage.rst

 Contacting HTTPS websites through HTTPS proxies is currently not supported.

-To enable connecting to an HTTPS proxy you need to provide the flag ``_enable_https_proxies``.
-In a future release we will change this to be the default behavior.

 For SOCKS, you can use :class:`~contrib.socks.SOCKSProxyManager` to connect to SOCKS4 or SOCKS5 proxies.
 In order to use SOCKS proxies you will need to install `PySocks <https://pypi.org/project/PySocks/>`_ or install urllib3 with